Demand for Rentals on the Rise

 As the housing market continues to recover, the demand for rentals outstrips supply in most U.S. markets.
 This demand points to an ongoing need for additional single-family and multi-family units.

-Highest number of renters in 20 years
+The highest number of renters in 20 years

 The share of U.S. households that rent homes is at a 20-year high, according to a recent report by Harvard University’s Joint Center for Housing Studies (JCHS), titled “The State of the Nation’s Housing 2015.”
 At the same time, the number of homeowners fell for the eighth straight year.